When is the 2023 US Open? Dates, schedule and how to watch

 Matt Fitzpatrick is the defending champion following his triumph at Brookline last year, while Brooks Koepka can add a sixth major to his tally having lifted the Wanamaker Trophy at Oak Hill last month.

-Rory McIlroy has just two majors remaining in 2023 to end his near nine-year wait for a fifth major, but has been battling with his game.
+Rory McIlroy has just two majors remaining in 2023 to end his near nine-year wait for a fifth major.

-Scottie Scheffler is the game’s prominent player from tee to green but suffering from a cold putter.
+The Northern Irishman shot a strong five-under-par 65 in the opening round to lie three shots back from leaders Rickie Fowler and Xander Schauffele.

+The American duo equalled the lowest round in major history in perfect Lost Angeles conditions.

 When is the US Open?

-The tournament starts on Thursday, June 15 with the final round on Sunday, June 19 which is Father’s Day in the UK and US.
+The tournament started on June 15 with the final round on Sunday, June 19 which is Father’s Day in the UK and US.

 Where is it?